neorning97/Master-s-thesis/scripts/genepair/README.md

 ## Design decisions

-**Control gene sampling** — For each translocation event, the same number of control genes as translocated genes is sampled at random from chromosomes not involved in the translocation.
+**Control gene sampling**: For each translocation event, the same number of control genes as translocated genes is sampled at random from chromosomes not involved in the translocation.
 This creates a size-matched background distribution.
 The random seed is derived deterministically from the translocation ID so sampling is reproducible across runs.

-**Bead mapping** — Each gene is mapped to the Chrom3D bead whose genomic midpoint is closest to the gene's midpoint on the same chromosome.
+**Bead mapping**: Each gene is mapped to the Chrom3D bead whose genomic midpoint is closest to the gene's midpoint on the same chromosome.

-**Memory management** — Script 02 streams results to disk one model at a time rather than accumulating all 10 models in memory.
-Beads are pre-indexed as numpy arrays (rather than filtered as DataFrames per gene) to reduce memory overhead during gene mapping. `scipy.spatial.distance.cdist` is used instead of numpy broadcasting to avoid creating large intermediate arrays.
+**Memory management**: Script 02 writes each model's results to disk one model at a time, instead of keeping all results in memory at once.
+Each gene's nearest-bead lookup uses simple per-chromosome filtering inside the loop. `scipy.spatial.distance.cdist` is used to compute all pairwise distances at once for each translocation, which is much faster than nested Python loops.

-**Statistical test** — The Wilcoxon signed-rank test is used rather than a paired t-test because 3D distance distributions are not normally distributed.
+**Statistical test**: The Wilcoxon signed-rank test is used rather than a paired t-test because 3D distance distributions are not normally distributed.
 It tests whether the median pairwise distance is significantly different between the wildtype and the translocated condition.

-**Pair matching** — Before plotting, both the WT and condition distance tables are restricted to the gene pairs that appear in both (script 04, `enforce_equal_pairs`).
+**Pair matching**: Before plotting, both the WT and condition distance tables are restricted to the gene pairs that appear in both (using inner merges in script 04).
 This ensures the comparison is always like-for-like.